Viglino/GeoJSONX/README.md

 ## Dealing with coordinates

-I first look at [Encoded Polyline Algorithm Format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm) to encode the geometry but the precision limit to 5 digit (6 in better cases) only gives you 10 cm of precision.
+I first looked at [Encoded Polyline Algorithm Format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm) to encode the geometry but the precision limit to 5 digit (6 in better cases) only gives you 10 cm of precision.

 ### Removing unecessary digits

-Using 10 digits in a
+Using 10 digits for coordinates may quite unecessary  and reducing it should save space.

 ### Delta and zigzag encoding